datacarpentry/astronomy-python/episodes/08-plot.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - Effective figures focus on telling a single story clearly and authentically.
 The major decisions needed in creating an effective summary figure like this one can be done away from a computer and built up from low fidelity (hand drawn) to high (tweaking rcParams, etc.).
-- Consider using annotations to guide the reader’s attention to the most important elements of a figure, while keeping in mind accessiblity issues that such detail may introduce.
+- Consider using annotations to guide the reader’s attention to the most important elements of a figure, while keeping in mind accessibility issues that such detail may introduce.
 - The default Matplotlib style generates good quality figures, but there are several ways you can override the defaults.
 - If you find yourself making the same customizations on several projects, you might want to create your own style sheet.